q-sw/q-sw/README_EN.md

 In April 2018, I join a new teams, who is dedicated for a specific project, to deploy and manage some applications of Thales Group on our private Cloud.
 In this mission I had in charge of:

-- Developping IaC and continous deployment scripts
+- Developing  IaC and continous deployment scripts
 - Maitening and operating applications systems
 - Reviewing Code
 - Following Build and Run activities
-- Implement a new process for continous improuvement
+- Implementing a new process for continous improuvement
 - Implementing and developping continuous integrations process

 ## Education